Frequently Asked Questions

 The LLM-ready API serves as a simplified access method for S&P Global datasets.
 The LLM-ready API is purpose-built in such a way that both humans and LLMs can easily understand it.

-Secondly, we created a Python library called "kFinance" that supports function calling.
+We created a Python library called "kFinance" that supports function calling.
 Included in the library are the tools needed by an LLM to successfully retrieve data.
 Customers making use of this solution will be required to “bring their own” LLM(s), orchestration layer, and user interface (UI); or leverage third-party platforms.

-This LLM-ready API is intended to help end users such as investment bankers, equity analysts, consultants, and other professionals who frequently need to retrieve financial data such as financial statement line items, security identifiers, and market data to create pitch books, research reports, or market positioning presentations.
+The Kensho LLM-ready API is intended to help end users such as investment bankers, equity analysts, consultants, and other professionals who frequently need to retrieve financial data such as financial statement line items, security identifiers, and market data to create pitch books, research reports, or market positioning presentations.

 What's the difference between the Kensho LLM-ready API and kFinance?

-kFinance is the name for the Python client included as part of the Kensho LLM-ready API product.
-The kFinance name is the name of the Python client shown on Python Package Index (opens in a new tab) and referenced in the Kensho LLM-ready API developer documentation.
+The Kensho LLM-ready API consists of a REST API and a Python client.
+The Kensho LLM-ready API is the distribution channel and display name for the tile on S&P Global Marketplace. kFinance is the name for the Python client included as part of the Kensho LLM-ready API product.
+The kFinance name appears on Python Package Index and is referenced in the developer documentation.

 Where can I find the latest updates and announcements?